 Classification of Spinal Cord Injuries

 Spinal cord injuries (SCIs) can be classified based on function (how much feeling and movement you have) or on where the damage occurred.
 When a nerve in the spinal cord is injured, the nerve location and number are often used to describe how much damage there is.
 For example, a C7 injury is associated with the seventh cervical nerve of the neck and its effect on feeling and movement.
 Saying you are a C7 communicates that you can feed yourself and partially dress yourself but may need help bathing, and so on.
 C7 is known as the functional level of injury.
-These classifications are often used by people with SCIs to describe themselves.
+These classifications are often used by people who have SCIs to describe themselves.

 The spinal cord is surrounded by protective rings of bone called vertebrae.
 The vertebrae and spinal nerves are organized into segments, starting at the top of the spinal cord.
 Within each segment, the vertebrae and nerves are numbered.
 The segments are as follows: